engagingspaces/vertx-graphql-service-discovery/README.md

 - [Acknowledgments](#acknowledgments)
 - [License](#license)

-## About
+## Technology

-Vert.x GraphQL Service discovery is implemented in Java 8 and based on [Vert.x](http://vertx.io/) from [Eclipse](http://www.eclipse.org/) and [GraphQL](http://graphql.org/) from [Facebook](https://www.facebook.com/).
-The code is an extension of the recently released (as of version `3.3.0`) [Vert.x Discovery service library](http://vertx.io/docs/vertx-service-discovery/java/) (one of a set of microservices modules that come with this release)
+Vert.x GraphQL Service discovery is implemented in Java 8 and based on the interesting and innovative technologies [Vert.x](http://vertx.io/) from [Eclipse](http://www.eclipse.org/) and [GraphQL](http://graphql.org/) from [Facebook](https://www.facebook.com/).
+The code is an extension of the recently released (as of version `3.3.0`) [Vert.x Discovery service library](http://vertx.io/docs/vertx-service-discovery/java/) (one of a range of different microservices modules that come with this release)

 ### Vert.x - Building reactive polyglot applications at scale

-Vert.x is a toolkit that allows development of event-driven, non-blocking application code with ease and create highly scalable, concurrent applications.
+Vert.x was originally created by Tim Fox in 2011 while working for VMWare, and is now part of the [Eclipse Foundation](http://www.eclipse.org/org/foundation/) (see also [wikipedia](https://en.wikipedia.org/wiki/Vert.x)).
+Vert.x is a toolkit that allows development of event-driven, non-blocking application code with ease to create highly scalable, concurrent internet applications.

 With Vert.x you run your code in so-called Verticles that are guaranteed to run on the same thread (except when they are workers in a thread pool).
-This alleviates the developer from creating complex and error-prone concurrent Java core, and makes it easy to scale to all processor cores and communicate between verticles in a cluster (e.g. by using the [Hazelcast Cluster Manager](http://vertx.io/docs/vertx-hazelcast/java/) module or [Apache Ignite](http://vertx.io/docs/vertx-ignite/java/) cluster manager module)
+This alleviates the developer from creating complex and error-prone concurrent Java core, and makes it easy to scale to all processor cores and communicate between distributed verticles in a cloud-based cluster (e.g. by using the [Hazelcast Cluster Manager](http://vertx.io/docs/vertx-hazelcast/java/) module or the [Apache Ignite](http://vertx.io/docs/vertx-ignite/java/) cluster manager module)

-Also Vert.x is polyglot and enables you to write verticles using any JVM-based programming language (e.g. Java, JavaScript, Groovy, Ruby, Ceylon and Scala) after which they can seamlessly interoperate with verticles written in other languages.
+Also Vert.x is polyglot which enables you to write verticles using any JVM-based programming language (e.g. Java, JavaScript, Groovy, Ruby, Ceylon and Scala) after which they can seamlessly interoperate with verticles written in other languages.

-Finally Vert.x is very versatile and non-opinionated.
-Whenever possible it lets you choose your own technologies and practices.
-The toolkit consists of [many standard modules](http://vertx.io/docs/#explore) offering additional features that you can add as needed.
-You can already start by adding a dependency on [Vert.x Core](http://vertx.io/docs/vertx-core/java/) which is very light-weight and can run as a stand-alone service or fully embedded and hidden from clients.
+Finally Vert.x's modular toolkit design is very versatile and non-opinionated.
+Where possible it lets you choose your own technologies and development practices.
+The toolkit comes with [many standard modules](http://vertx.io/docs/#explore) out of the box that provide additional features that you can add as needed.
+The additional modules are entirely optional.
+You can readily start with a dependency on just the light-weight [Vert.x Core](http://vertx.io/docs/vertx-core/java/) module, run it stand-alone or fully embedded, hidden from clients.
+And then spin up a full-blown Netty based HTTP server in just 3 lines of code (or in a single line if you value conciseness above readibility :wink:).

 #### More information